DanielBMarkham/Info-Ops/manuscript/chapter19.md

 But what about bugs?
 Defects?
 Feature requests?
 That thing with the font on page 17?

-If it's coming up next, it's coming up next.
-If it's on the radar, it's on the radar.
-If it's not either of those two things?
+If stuff is coming up next, it's coming up next.
+If stuff is on the radar, it's on the radar.
+If what we're talking about is not either of those two things?
 It's in the model -- where it should be.
 Analysis is about what happens in people's heads.
 Your brain can't handle more than 3 or 4 dozen items.
 Why would you create and maintain things in your environment that you're unable to grasp and work with as a group?
 It's a horrible and dehumanizing anti-pattern.[^19-30]

+Note that I am **not** saying you won't end up with various large lists of things.
+There are myriad interesting and valid reasons for having various big lists o' stuff.
+Some of you folks may be calling these lists a backlog.
+That's fine.
+You can call things whatever you want -- just for purposes of this book, those things are not backlogs.
+(And calling those other things backlogs may be a big reason why your release planning, roadmapping, estimation, and other processes don't work the way the books tell you they're supposed to.)

 [^19-30]: Many of you will have lots of questions around other ways of manipulating the analysis model: release plans, roadmaps, bug triage, and so forth.
 We'll handle these as we get to them.
 Right now it's grooming.